Fjf/Allen/readme.md

     make install

 ##### Build options
-By default the `DefaultSequence` is selected, Allen is built with CUDA, and the CUDA stack is searched for in `/usr/local/cuda`.
+By default the `hlt1_pp_default` sequence is selected, Allen is built with CUDA, and the CUDA stack is searched for in `/usr/local/cuda`.
 These defaults (and other cmake variables) can be changed by adding the same flags that you would pass to a standalone build to the `CMAKEFLAGS`